Last Train (bridge)

-In contract bridge, Last Train refers to a bid just below game level in the agreed suit.
+In contract bridge, Last Train refers to a suit bid just below game level in the agreed suit.
 A Last Train bid is typically made in a bidding sequence in which one of the partners has already indicated slam interest.

 A survey in the magazine The Bridge World showed a strong consensus approving the Last Train convention, with the following definition:

 “Any time there is only one call that indicates slam interest or further slam interest without raising the partnership’s level of commitment, it is a Last Train slam-try, unrelated to the strain named (unless followed by an uninvited further action).”

 The convention was both devised by Jeff Meckstroth and named by him after the Monkees song "Last Train to Clarksville".